 The grant from The Giving Circle will be used to support its Parent Child Home Programme and expand its reach into inner city Dublin for children ages 1-3 and their parents.

-Money from The Giving Circle would be invested in the Shona Project’s online teaching portal.
+In 2017, money from The Giving Circle was invested in the Shona Project’s online teaching portal.

 The goal of Wicklow Homeless Five Loaves and Ark housing is based on a simple premise, that every person has the right to a home.
 They aim to provide residents with the supports necessary to enhance the quality of their lives in a spirit of person centeredness and compassion.